CodaFi/IDEKit/README.md

 #What's New

 This version provides stable ARC integration, upgraded Objective-C 2.0 style syntax, and a higher release target (most likely 10.5+).
+I'd also like to keep development of the active and involved.

+#Contributing

+We will gladly accept Pull Requests that meet one of the following criteria:

+1. It fixes something that is already in IDEKit.
+This might be a bug, or something that doesn't work as expected.
+2. It's something so basic or important that IDEKit really should have it.
+3. Documentation!

 #Demo